What is systemic sclerosis?

 Certain factors have been identified that may trigger the disease.
 These include injury, drugs (e.g. vitamin K, cocaine, penicillamine, appetite suppressants and some chemotherapeutic agents), and chemicals (e.g. silica, organic solvents, pesticides, aliphatic hydrocarbons and epoxy resin).

 What are the clinical features of systemic sclerosis?

 Raynaud phenomenon is usually the first symptom of systemic sclerosis.
 Patients experience episodes of vasospasm , which causes blood vessels in the fingers and toes to constrict.
 As less blood is reaching these extremities the skin changes colour to white and the fingers and toes may feel cold and numb.
 As they warm up, they go blue and then red before returning to normal again.

 - Thickening of the skin of the fingers, then atrophy (thinned) and sclerosis (scarring).
 The fingers become spindle-shaped (sclerodactyly) from resorption of the fingertips.

 - Fragile nails become smaller with ragged cuticles

-- Taut, shiny skin that may have dark or pale patches (hyperpigmentation or hypopigmentation).
-The tight skin may affect most parts of the body, including the face, resulting in loss of expression and difficulty opening the mouth properly.
+- Taut, shiny skin that may affect most parts of the body, including the face, resulting in loss of expression and difficulty opening the mouth properly.

 - Visibly dilated blood vessels (telangiectases) appear on the fingers, palms, face, lips, tongue and chest.